MicrosoftDocs/msix-docs/msix-src/supported-platforms.md

 # MSIX Supported Platform Overview
 This article describes key features of MSIX and what version of Windows is supported.

-## Winodws 10 Feature Breakdown
+## Windows 10 Feature Breakdown
 MSIX is supported on Windows 10 1709 and later.
-Here is breakdown of key features that are supported on Windows 10.
+Here is the breakdown of key features on Windows 10.

 > [!div class="mx-tableFixed"]
 | Features | Windows 1709 | Windows 1803 | Windows 1809 | Windows 1903 | Windows 1909 | Windows 20H1